 ‘Banana Skins’ poll identifies top threats to banks

-The CSFI’s biennial Banking Banana Skins survey, produced in association with PwC, revealed the overwhelming message from respondents: the weight of new regulation is becoming excessive and could dampen economic recovery and growth.
-The poll is based on responses from more than 650 bankers, banking regulators and close observers of the banking industry in 59 countries.
+The CSFI’s annual Banking Banana Skins survey, produced in association with PwC, puts macro-economic risk at the top of the list of 30 possible risks to banks in Asia and around the world.
+The poll is based on responses from more than 700 bankers, banking regulators and close observers of the banking industry in 58 countries.

 About the Banking Banana Skins Survey

 The CSFI’s “Banana Skins” series provides periodic snapshots of the risk landscape in the financial services sector.
+The survey was carried out in November and December 2011, and saw responses from 710 bankers, banking regulators and close observers of the banking scene from 58 countries.
 As well as the banking series, the CSFI conducts surveys of the risks in insurance and microfinance.

 About The Centre for the Study of Financial Innovation